 Here is how dental bonding and veneers compare to each other.

 The last thing you want is to undergo a dental procedure only to have the results look out of place and not at all natural.
 Well, there is no need to worry as our experienced cosmetic dentist is here to help.

-Dental bonding can easily correct gaps, cracks, chips, discoloration, or teeth that are irregularly shaped.
+Dental bonding can easily correct gaps, cracks, chips, tooth discoloration, or teeth that are irregularly shaped.
 The goal of cosmetic bonding is to be minimally invasive.
-In fact, the original tooth will not change much in its appearance.
+In fact, the original tooth will not change dramatically in its appearance.

-Our dentist will carefully repair the imperfection by applying tooth-colored composite resin to the surface of your tooth.
+Dr. Lesinski will carefully repair the imperfection by applying tooth-colored composite resin to the surface of your tooth.
 No one will know by looking at you that you ever had cracked or spaced teeth.
 It’s important to remember that bonding is best suited for minor repairs.
-Our dentist may suggest alternative treatment for larger restorations.
+We may suggest alternative treatment for larger restorations.

 Made out of porcelain instead of resin, dental veneers are very thin, tooth-colored “shells”.
 They are permanently attached to the front of teeth to mask undesirable issues.
-Our dentist will use a shade guide to ensure your new smile is natural and aesthetically pleasing.
+Dr. Lesinski will use a shade guide to ensure your new smile is natural and aesthetically pleasing.

 The application of veneers requires a more intensive cosmetic process.
 This often equates to the removal of more natural tooth enamel.
 If this were a contest, bonding would win over veneers as it requires the least amount of enamel taken off.